Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Oktober 2025 22.26.31 UTC
+- WIB: Jumat, 10 Oktober 2025 23.32.43 UTC
-- WITA: Jumat, 10 Oktober 2025 23.26.31 UTC
+- WITA: Sabtu, 11 Oktober 2025 00.32.43 UTC
-- WIT: Sabtu, 11 Oktober 2025 00.26.31 UTC
+- WIT: Sabtu, 11 Oktober 2025 01.32.43 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: nature
+Kategori: inspirational